-One of the more interesting state endorsed projects of the time was to encourage the installation of neon signage.
-Although the popularity of neons in Poland continued into the 1970's the high point lasted from the late 1950's to the mid 1960's, with the programme employing 1000's of people in the designing, production, installation and maintenance of these "liquid fire" signs.
+One of the more interesting state-endorsed projects of the time was to encourage the installation of neon signage.
+Although the popularity of neons in Poland continued into the 1970's, the high point lasted from the late 1950s to the mid 1960s, with the programme employing 1000s of people in the design, production, installation and maintenance of these "liquid fire" signs.
 Almost every application from state-run companies, cinemas, restaurants, cafes and theatres was quickly rubber-stamped, signed and given the go-ahead.
 Warsaw saw the installation of the most neons in the country but was closely followed by Katowice, as the state wished to emphasise the economic success of its industrial heartland.

-One important cultural difference is the fact that in Poland the signs were, more often than not, designed by some of the country's top artists and graphic designers who were drafted in to add contemporary and creative flair to the projects.
+One important cultural difference is that in Poland neon signs were, more often than not, designed by some of the country's top artists and graphic designers who were drafted in to add contemporary and creative flair to the projects.

 In Warsaw, the neons certainly brightened up the city, but in reality they also served as a convenient veneer, covering over the fact that behind the modernist façades and bright lights, the shelves of shops were regularly empty or that the glamorously advertised restaurants and cafes could rarely sell you a beer or a bite to eat.

-As the country drifted into the economic despair of the 1970's the last thing on people's minds was fancy energy wasting advertising, proclaiming non-existent lifestyles and goods.
-The lights started going out and due to the lack of maintenance and general apathy the neons were quickly forgotten about.
+As the country drifted into the economic despair of the 1970s the last thing on people's minds was fancy energy wasting advertising, proclaiming non-existent lifestyles and goods.
+Poland's neon lights started going out and, due to a lack of maintenance and general apathy, they were quickly forgotten about.
 The collapse of communism and the hatred of anything to do with that era saw many important architectural buildings torn down and neons tossed into the dustbin of history, or simply left to fall into further states of disrepair and neglect.

 Nobody deserves more credit for the resurgence of interest in Polish neon than the photographer Ilona Karwińska and designer David S Hill.
 Karwińska has been documenting the neons of Warsaw, and throughout Poland, since 2005 and her coffee table tome - Polish Cold War Neon - is a lavish photographic record of the most iconic neons in the country.
 An exhibition of her photographs has travelled extensively throughout Europe and was instrumental in raising the profile of Polish neon and letterforms to new audiences.

-Interestingly, much of the renovation and restoration work carried out for the museum is undertaken by Reklama, a local company whose history dates back to the 1950's and were the original producers of many of the neons which are now being restored by them.
-Some of the highly skilled employees still recall working on the originals during the late 1960's and early 1970's!
+Interestingly, much of the renovation and restoration work carried out for the museum is undertaken by Reklama, a local company whose history dates back to the 1950s and who were the original producers of many of the neons which they are now restoring.
+Some of the highly skilled employees still recall working on the originals during the late 1960s and early 1970s!

-In order to see Socialist period neons in their original settings in Warsaw a good starting point is the flagship, early 1950's, Socialist Realist Plac Konstytucji (Constitution Square, F-4).
+In order to see Socialist period neons in their original settings in Warsaw a good starting point is the flagship, early 1950s, Socialist Realist Plac Konstytucji (Constitution Square).
 Up until the early 1980's this large square was aglow with vast neon signs.
-Today, amongst the giant billboards and vulgar fluorescent lights advertising the likes of Samsung and Orange, a gem of PRL era neon is still in place - the "Siatkarka" (the volleyball player) is situated on the corner of the square and ul.
-Piękna (F-4) this leaping female form blasts a volleyball into the air and then in a sequence of neon lights the ball drops down the elevation of the building.
+Today, amongst the giant billboards and vulgar fluorescent lights advertising the likes of Samsung and Orange, a gem of PRL-era neon is still in place.
+The 'Siatkarka' (the volleyball player) neon, situated on the corner of Plac Konstytucji and ul.
+Piękna, shows a leaping female form blasting a volleyball into the air, and then, in a sequence of neon lights, the ball drops down the elevation of the building.
 Designed by the famous artist and printmaker Jan Mucharski in 1961 to advertise a sports shop of the time, the neon was restored to its former glory in 2005 thanks to the initiative of artist Paulina Orłowska and the support of the Foksal Foundation Gallery.

 Head back towards the city centre to check out the lovely neon roses and letterforms outside the legendary health and beauty centre IZIS (a business establish way back in 1927) at ul.
-Marszałkowska 55/73 (F-4).
+Marszałkowska 55/73.

-Warsaw's stunning, in our opinion at least, early 1970's Central railway station (Dworzec Centralny) may have undergone an upgrade, but in keeping with the design the façade has kept its chunky neon name.
-The new pavilions in the main hall are also adorned with retro style neon signs.
-Cross the road to Plac Defilad (B-4) and check out the 1963 Warszawa Śródmieście (Warsaw City-centre) railway station with its functional, austere and old-school socialist rooftop neon.
-You'll find more neons by taking a walk round the Palace of Culture.
-Ironically, the Technical Museum, which is housed in the Palace, has only three of its neon letters lighting up!
+Warsaw's stunning (in our opinion at least) early 1970s Central railway station (Dworzec Centralny) may have undergone an upgrade, but in keeping with the design the façade has kept its chunky neon name.
+The new pavilions in the main hall are also adorned with retro neon signs.
+Cross the road to Plac Defilad and check out the 1963 Warszawa Śródmieście (Warsaw City-centre) railway station with its functional, austere and old-school socialist rooftop neon.
+You'll find more neons by taking a walk round the exterior of the Palace of Culture.

 One of the crowning glories of Warsaw neons must be the globe which sits atop the Orbis Hotel at the corner of ul.
-Bracka and Al. Jerozolimskie (C-4).
-The "globus Orbis" may look spectacular but sadly, the current version is in fact a modern replica.
-The original, installed in 1951 was one of the oldest neons in the city.
+Bracka and Al. Jerozolimskie.
+The 'Globus Orbis' may look spectacular but, sadly, the current version is actually a modern replica.
+The original, installed in 1951, was one of the oldest neons in the city.
 Due to corrosion and neglect it was deemed to be unrestorable and was replaced with the new model in 2011.

-From the "Globe" take a short stroll down to the palm tree at the crossing of Al. Jerozolimskie and Nowy Świat, look to the right, in the direction of Plac Trzech Krzyży, and you'll see the dynamic "Dancing" sign standing proud on the rooftop of Nowy Świat 3/5 (C-4) .
+From the 'Globe' take a short stroll down to the Palm Tree at the crossing of Al. Jerozolimskie and Nowy Świat, look to the right, in the direction of Plac Trzech Krzyży, and you'll see the dynamic 'Dancing' sign standing proud on the rooftop of Nowy Świat 3/5.
 This neon was installed in 1962 to advertise Melodia, one of Warsaw's most popular post-war dancehalls.

 New and fashionable businesses in the city now regularly use retro Polish style neon signs for their logos.
 For a good comparison visit Café Relax, stroll 50 metres along the street, look up, and you'll see the original Relax Cinema (closed in 2006) neon sign at ul.
-Złota 8 (B-3).
+Złota 8.
 The local snack chain Zapiexy Luxusowe (ul.
-Widok 19, B-4) also uses a neon logo for its shop fronts which is heavily influenced by Polish designs from the 1960's.
+Widok 19) also uses a neon logo for its shopfronts which is heavily influenced by Polish designs from the 1960s.